NANesseth/AIS2203_Project_Sphero/README.md

 - This project is easiest built using vcpkg.
 - Call CMake with `-DCMAKE_TOOLCHAIN_FILE=[path to vcpkg]/scripts/buildsystems/vcpkg.cmake` (using manifest mode).
 - See [vcpkg.json](vcpkg.json) for available features.
+- Set correct serverIP and serverPort in main.cpp (note: serverIP is the IP of the raspberry pi)

 ### UDP Server Github link